Tanay1998/Todo-messenger-bot/README.md

 7. Searching for todo items
 8. Clear all todos (User can select if they want to delete all completed items, all incomplete items, or all elements)
 9. Displays a tutorial for new users (existing users can access this by typing 'help')
-10. Allows the user to edit a todo itempy
+10. Allows the user to edit a todo item

 UNIT TESTS
 Note: I have never written unit tests before.
 I have also never deployed a webservice or written script to run on